MiriamRGarcia/MiriamRGarcia/README.md

     - On-going Webpage with models and data
         - 👉[Microracle](https://microracle.shinyapps.io/Microracle/)

+- 💞️ I’m looking to collaborate on projects related with dynamic modelling of bacterial growth and death.
 - 📫 How to reach me ==> Email: miriamr @ iim.csic.es ==> Twitter: @Miriam_R_Garcia
 <!---
 MiriamRGarcia/MiriamRGarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.